AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize core business operations such as CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-It features a distinctive WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and employs PostgreSQL with Row Level Security (RLS) for stringent tenant isolation.
-The platform includes a central Brand Interface HQ system for multi-brand management, aiming to provide a scalable, secure, and comprehensive business solution that enhances efficiency and unlocks market potential.
+W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+It features a unique WindTre glassmorphism design, robust security, and utilizes PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
+The platform aims to provide a scalable, secure, and comprehensive business solution to enhance operational efficiency and capitalize on significant market opportunities.

 # User Preferences
 ### DATABASE SCHEMA LOCATION (OBBLIGATORIO)
 **❌ NEVER create shared/ folder - IT DOES NOT EXIST** **❌ NEVER reference shared/schema.ts - IT DOES NOT EXIST**